ChengJH-HEhe/Compiler-Design-Implementation/README.md

 7. del phi Ins
   - critical edge: s->t more than one in&out then insert a new block, change the j ins ->s & t->
   - normal: put in the end of new block
+  - TODO : modify asmBuilder (%2 = add %1 0 -> mv %2, %1)

+p1: func args: in irBuilder, I copy a0~a7, and store them in the real pointer. when calling another subroutine, (first def) a0~a7 will be invalid. how can i store the args in a temporary space? no other ways, except saving a0~a7.

+p2: why ret.val won't place phi in ret block?